rtitmuss/torn/doc/build.md

 **2 x 5.1k Blue resistors (R4, R5)**

-Bend the leds straight down as close to the resistor as possible, insert, solder and clip the legs.
+Bend the legs straight down as close to the resistor as possible, insert, solder and clip the legs.

 ![alt_text](build/image25.jpg)